-You can connect Bluetooth directly to a hearing machines or via streamers carrying the signal.
+You can connect Bluetooth directly to a hearing machine or via streamers carrying the signal.
 Lots of manufacturers are offering different wireless solutions, which can improve the sound quality on the phone.
-There are many accessories which are compatible with hearing aid like remote control, TV Unit, cellphone, microphone and more.
+There are many accessories that are compatible with normal and Bluetooth Hearing Aids like remote control, TV Unit, cellphone, microphone and more.

 How Do Bluetooth Hearing Aids work?

-Before buying the hearing machines you should consulate with an expert about your need for wireless connectivity.
+Before buying the Bluetooth Hearing Aids you should consulate with an expert about your need for wireless connectivity.
 If you want to connect with phone, TV, mp3 or other Bluetooth enabled device according to your need then will discuss many wireless hearing aids.

 Your Bluetooth enabled phone communicates wirelessly to the streamer which handles the hearing aid signal.
 So there is two option:

 - Hearing aids with an assistive listening device – As we have described above, the assistive listening device, or streamer, which is a small device, make a communication signal between the Bluetooth device and the hearing machine.

 - Made for iPhone hearing aids – Many hearing device models are designated as “Made for iPhone,” which means that the iPhone work as the streamer itself, connecting directly with them.

 Benefits Of Bluetooth Hearing Aids?

-- A unique listening experience:- The biggest benefit of having Bluetooth is that make possible for audio to connect with on a phone and sent direct user ear.
-By doing this, your hearing machines become a pair of top-quality earbuds.
+- A unique listening experience:- The biggest benefit of having Bluetooth is that it makes it possible for audio to connect with on a phone and sent direct user ear.
+By doing this, your Bluetooth Hearing Aids become a pair of top-quality earbuds.

 - Multiple Channels:- Bluetooth device uses multiple channels to convey the sound and is, therefore, less likely to lose that signal due to interference with one of the channels.
 Multiple devices can usually be paired to one streamer, so you can easily switch between different devices.